dojo/docs/dojo/getProp.rst

 Handles normalized getting of properties on DOM nodes.

-Since 1.7 it will be replaced by prop.get in dojo/dom-prop.
+Since 1.7 it is an alias of prop.get in dojo/dom-prop.

 =====
 Usage